Protocols for Quantum Weak Coin Flipping: TDPG-to-Explicit-protocol Framework (TEF) and Bias 1/10 Game and Protocol

 \subsection{TEF Functions/Transitions}

-It is evident that the TEF constraint (see \Defref{TEFconstraint} above) can be simplified by neglecting the parts of the Hilbert space where $U_{(2)}$ behaves as identity.
-Thus, an equivalent formulation of \Defref{TEFconstraint} is the following.
+It is evident that the TEF constraint (see \cref{def:TEFconstraint} above) can be simplified by neglecting the parts of the Hilbert space where $U_{(2)}$ behaves as identity.
+Thus, an equivalent formulation of \cref{def:TEFconstraint} is the following.